 SOLGM is unconvinced that PER have achieved their purpose.
-Where the media cover these documents at all, the reporting tends to largely replicate the content of local authority media releases.
-There has been no substantial increase in the number of candidates choosing to stand, or in turnout.
+Where the media cover these documents at all, the reporting tends to largely replicate the content of local authority media releases.16 There has been no substantial increase in the number of candidates choosing to stand, or in turnout.
 Issues such as the major projects will have been signalled and been the subject of community engagement during the LTP process, or will already be well-known in the community.
-Requirements to report on financial stewardship have now been incorporated elsewhere in the local accountability framework through the Local Government Financial Reporting and Prudence Regulations 2014.
-The purpose of the subject of community and provide the local Government and Prudence Regulations 2014.
+Requirements to report on financial stewardship have now been incorporated elsewhere in the local accountability framework through the Local Government Financial Reporting and Prudence Regulations 2014.17